Kalyan Singh: Second term as Chief Minister

 After a period of President's rule, state elections were held again in November 1993.
 Singh contested the elections from two constituencies, Atrauli and Kasganj, and won both.
 The vote share of the BJP was approximately the same as in the previous election, but the number of assembly seats it won declined from 221 to 177, and an alliance of the Samajwadi Party and the Bahujan Samaj Party (BSP) was able to form a government, with Mulayam Singh Yadav becoming the Chief Minister.
 The alliance between Yadav and Mayawati, leader of the BSP, broke down in 1995, and Mayawati became Chief Minister with the support of the BJP.

 The Uttar Pradesh assembly elections of 1996 led to a hung assembly, and a further period of President's rule, before the BJP and the BSP formed an alliance with the BJP, allowing Mayawati to become Chief Minister in March 1997.
-Kalyan Singh became Chief Minister of Uttar Pradesh for the second time in September 1997, taking the post over from Mayawati as part of their power-sharing agreement.
+Kalyan Singh became Chief Minister of Uttar Pradesh for the second time in September 1997, taking over from Mayawati as part of their power-sharing agreement.
 In February 1998, his government withdrew cases against those accused in the Babri Masjid demolition, stating that a Ram temple would be built at the site if the BJP were to take power in Delhi.
 The BSP and BJP came into conflict over the policies that the BSP government had implemented targeting Dalit social welfare.
 On 21 October 1997 the BSP withdrew support for Singh's government.
 Singh continued in office with the support of a breakaway faction of the BSP, and a breakaway faction of the INC, led by INC MLA Naresh Agrawal, the Akhil Bharatiya Loktantrik Congress.
 Singh's administration ended many of the BSP's Dalit-focused programmes soon after taking office.

 On 21 February 1998, Singh's government was dismissed by the Governor of Uttar Pradesh, Romesh Bhandari, after Agrawal withdrew support to Singh's government.
 Bhandari invited Jagdambika Pal of the INC to form a new government, in which Agrawal became deputy chief minister.
 Bhandari's order was stayed by a division bench of the Allahabad High Court, which reinstated Singh's administration two days after its dismissal.